sguox002/leetcode/leetcode-all.md

 ->>

 ### union-find
+<<-1627	Graph Connectivity With Threshold    		36.9%	Hard
+n cities from 1 to n.
+Two cities are directly connected if they share a common divisor >threshold. given two cities, check if they are connected.
+union-find: a-b b-c then a and c is connected. use sieve method to avoid TLE.
+->>

 <<-1632.
 Rank transform of a matrix
 mxn matrix. rank matrix: smallest element in its row and column shall be 1. smaller value smaller rank. rank shall be as small as possible. same value on the row and col shall have the same rank.